www.LinuxHowtos.org

 DESCRIPTION

-If you use PUT to a HTTP 1.1 server, you can upload data without knowing the size before starting the transfer if you use chunked encoding.
-You enable this by adding a header like "Transfer-Encoding: chunked" with CURLOPT_HTTPHEADER(3).
-With HTTP 1.0 or without chunked transfer, you must specify the size.
+If you use PUT to an HTTP 1.1 server, you can upload data without knowing the size before starting the transfer.
+The library enables this by adding a header "Transfer-Encoding: chunked".
+With HTTP 1.0 or if you prefer not to use chunked transfer, you must specify the size of the data with CURLOPT_INFILESIZE(3) or CURLOPT_INFILESIZE_LARGE(3).

 DEFAULT